The Ultimate Must Have Newborn Baby Products

 Many gift bags that stores give when you create a baby registry will include a pacifier.
 Try it out and see what sticks.

-For moms who are breastfeeding: lanolin cream, nipple soothies (the most amazing thing ever!)
+For moms who are breastfeeding: lanolin cream and nipple soothies (the most amazing thing ever!)

 Depends on the time of the year baby is born, you’ll need a mix of cool to warm clothes.

 To buy a whole collection for a reasonable price, your best is to search Facebook Marketplace.
 Many moms will sell giant lots of newborn-3 months, 3-6 months, 6-12 months, etc clothes/accessories.
 They can be as cheap as $.50 an item.
 Considering how quickly babies go through them, it isn’t until they are older, you need to buy them.
 And from experience, the older baby gets, like toddler hood, the harder it is to buy secondhand (I don’t know why).

 Buy the basic lot of clothes and your special items as splurge.
 Holiday outfits, dresses, and trendy brands for example.

 Remember if you are in a cold climate, you will need more full sleepers and pants.